MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 ISVs have been notified to take action on the transition to the Unified Interface.
 Contact your ISV directly regarding their timeline for Unified Interface compatibility.

-### What is the re-training effort?
+### What is the retraining effort?

-From a technology standpoint the re-training should be minimal as your business logic and schema remain unchanged.
-Re-training should focus on what's new within the navigation and the overall look and feel.
+From a technology standpoint the retraining should be minimal as your business logic and schema remain unchanged.
+Retraining should focus on what's new within the navigation and the overall look and feel.
 Further training may be required if you have made a business decision to alter the design to optimize for the new capabilities and features.

 ### Will I need to re-create my solution customizations?